x127f/liber-opinio/README.md

 # betterdiscussion
-a platform to discuss the content of any website
+a platform to anonymously and without being censored discuss the content of any website